-Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
-This is because of the lack of corroborating animal or human evidence.
-Skin Contact The material is not thought to produce adverse health effects or skin irritation follow Nevertheless, good hygiene practice requires that exposure be kept to a minimum a Eye Although the liquid is not thought to be an irritant (as classified by EC Directives), of by tearing or conjunctival redness (as with windburn). direct contact wi th the eye ma y produce transient discomfort characterised Chronic Long-term exposure to the product is not thought to produce chronic effects advers nevertheless exposure by all routes should be minimised as a matter of course.
-Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
-TOXICITY RRITATION MM-9042 Not Available water TOXICITY IRRITATION Not Available Not Available ammonium nitrate TOXICITY dermal (rat) LD50: >5000 mg/kg ^[1] Oral (rat) LD50: 2217 mg/kgd ^[2] IRRITATION Not Available Legend: Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
-Value acute from RTECS - Register of Toxic Effect of chemical Substances 'alue obtained fr om manufactu urer's SDS.
-Unless otherwise specified data WATER No significant acute toxicological data identified in literature search.
-Acute Toxicity ○ Carcinogenicity ○ Skin Irritation/Corrosion ○ Rep oroductivity 0 Serious Eye Damage/Irritation ○ STOT - Single e Exposure 0 Respiratory or Skin sensitisation STOT - Repeated d Exposure 0
+Inhaled The material is not thought to produce either adverse health effects or irritation of the respiratory tract following inhalation (as classified by EC Directives using animal models).
+Nevertheless, adverse systemic effects have been produced following exposure of animals by at least one other route and good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
+Ingestion Accidental ingestion of the material may be damaging to the health of the individual.
+Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
+Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
+Eye Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
+Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
+IC-TFA-M TOXICITY IRRITATION Not Available Not Available trifluoroacetic acid, sodium salt TOXICITY IRRITATION Not Available Not Available